5 best smart thermostats of 2024

 The thermostat will adjust itself to have your home at the perfect temperature at 5:15 PM, saving you some extra electricity in those 15 minutes.

-We know that smart thermostats can heat and cool your home in a way that saves you electricity - but how much can a smart thermostat actually save you?
+We know how smart thermostats can heat and cool your home in a way that saves you electricity - but what savings could you actually get from installing one?

 Nest conducted a study in 2015 that found smart thermostat users saved between 10% to 12% on their heating costs, and 15% on their cooling costs.